 - Identify the problem

-The first step is to identify and understand the problem.
+The first step is to identify stakeholders and understand the problem.
 You may break the problem into parts, in case it has many dimensions.
 The introduction of your case writing should state the main problem in a brief manner.
 In the given example, the company is suffering losses due to decline of its sales.
+The key stakeholders are the marketing manager, the sales team, rival company, the company and its customers.

 - Identify the causes